RSS/Atom feed Twitter

 The complete xcf-workspace file is found directly below the preview of the final image at the beginning of the tutorial!

-zaf member for over 14 years zaf 2 comments
+zaf member for about 15 years zaf 2 comments

 I am struggling with step 2.
 Did you show a copy of the S-curve so I could copy it?